aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

 S3 object (bucket and object key).

 This utility automatically retrieves messages which have been offloaded to S3 using the extended client libraries.
-Once the message payloads have been processed successful, the utility also delete the message payloads from S3.
+Once a message's payload has been processed successfully, the utility deletes the payload from S3.

 This utility is compatible with versions *[1.1.0+](https://github.com/awslabs/amazon-sqs-java-extended-client-lib/releases/tag/1.1.0)*